JasonBoyett/SU_database_utility/readme.md

 ### Make sure you have Python installed:
 [Python](https://www.python.org/)

-### Either install a text editor or IDE onto your local machine or chose a web editor capable of interacting with git
+### Either install a text editor or IDE onto your local machine or choose a web editor capable of interacting with git

 #### Recommended local editors and IDEs: